codegrits/CodeGRITS/docs/data.md

 - The abstract syntax tree (AST) of the code file is recorded in the `<ast_structure>` element.
 The AST is calculated by [program structure interface (PSI)](https://plugins.jetbrains.com/docs/intellij/psi-elements.html) of IntelliJ Platform.
-- `token` is text of the leaf node in the AST of current gaze point, which is calculated by `psiElement.getText()`.
+- `token` is the text of the leaf node in the AST of the current gaze point, which is calculated by `psiElement.getText()`.
 - `type` is the type of the leaf node, which is calculated by `psiElement.getNode().getElementType()`.
-- `remark` is used when the current token is same to the previous token, which means the gaze point is still in the same leaf node.
+- `remark` is used when the current token is same as the previous token, which means the gaze point is still in the same leaf node.
 In this case, the `remark` is `Same (Last Successful AST)`.
-We designed this mechanism to avoid `eye_tracking.xml` to be too large.
+We designed this mechanism to avoid `eye_tracking.xml` from being too large.
-- We calculate the parent nodes of the leaf node by `psiElement.getParent()` until the file-level (i.e. `PsiFile`), and save them in the `<level>` element.
+- We calculate the parent nodes of the leaf node by `psiElement.getParent()` until the file level (i.e. `PsiFile`), and save them in the `<level>` element.
 In the previous example, the leaf node is `PsiIdentifier:println`, and its parent nodes are `PsiReferenceExpression:System.out.println` => `PsiMethodCallExpression:System.out.println("Hello world!")` => `PsiExpressionStatement` => `PsiCodeBlock` => `PsiMethod:main` => `PsiClass:Main`.
 The original code text is